 Joseph Wilcox, CRA, from the Wilcox Company, the appraiser of the property, stated that he was hired to do an impact analysis of the proposed addition.
 He did a physical walk of the premises and a full review of the architectural plans.
 He took into account all the neighboring structures, and took video footage of the sidewalk.
 He testified that he made sure the improvement does not damage any of the neighbors' properties, whether financially or by impacting their use, functionality, or the enjoyment of their properties.
-He stated he examined whether the addition will encroach over the property line or cause undue duress to the neighboring properties.
-He examined safety issues, and things that will cause harm to the neighbors or the community as a whole.
+He stated he examined whether the addition will encroach over the property line or cause undue duress to the neighbors or the community as a whole.
 He also examined whether the addition is undesirable as an "ugly structure" or is incompatible for the property.
 He found that the structure that is currently on the property, a frame screened porch, currently functions as an outdoor space.
 He testified that the proposal is to enclose the same space, with some expansion, while keeping in character with the existing home.
 He stated the height of the proposed addition is the same height as the existing structure.